eigentaylor/eigentaylor.github.io/_posts/2026-01-25-consistentcardinal.md

 ### Approval is BCC

+> **Approval voting** allows voters to approve of (vote for) as many candidates as they like.
+Simply put a check mark next to each candidate you approve of.
+The candidate with the most votes wins.

 The proof that Approval Voting is BCC is straightforward, since the total score for each candidate is precisely the number of voters who approved them.

 $$